 If your child with a disability is unable to ride a standard bicycle due to challenges such as difficulties with balance or limited strength, an adapted therapeutic bike may be needed.
 To receive a therapeutic bike for your child, you will need to submit an application that requires additional medical and financial documentation.
 To ensure services for those who need it most, Variety’s therapeutic bikes program serves families with an adjusted gross income of less than $85,000.
 Each application is reviewed on an individual basis.
 Variety considers applications from families with a higher adjusted gross income if special circumstances, such as a loss of income or additional expenses, apply.

 For more information, or to start the application process today, contact Anna Wilde via email or call 314-720-7709.
 We do accept applications for therapeutic bikes year-round, but please note that, because of high demand, there is typically a wait list for these bikes.

-Variety considers “standard bikes” to be two-wheeled bicycles like those that may be purchased at stores like Walmart.
-Each year, we give away these standard bikes in multiple sizes, with training wheels available to be added to smaller bikes.
+Variety considers “standard bikes” to be two-wheeled bicycles that may be purchased at major retail stores.
+Each year, during our Bicicletas para Niños event, we give away standard bikes in multiple sizes, with training wheels available to be added to 12″ and 16″ bikes only.

-Requests for these standard bikes typically open each year in later summer.
-Applicants will be required to submit a brief form at that time, so keep checking back!
+Requests for standard bikes typically open each year in later summer in preparation for our annual Bikes for Kids event.
 Unlike therapeutic bikes, you do not need to demonstrate a level of financial need to receive a standard bike for your child, but your child does need to have a medically diagnosed disability.

 Questions about standard bikes?
 Please contact Robin Diehl via email or phone at 314-720-7717 for more info.